January 21, 2025

 1-22-2025 - I separated the tags into their own print profiles, and although I am not very artsy, a request was made, and I was able to accommodate them.
 So, I added one with a freshly designed flower icon.

-1-24-2025 - I added a link in the description to my Paracord Screw Connector, added a couple of new pics, and turned off ironing in the print profiles, as I do not believe the extra print time is worth the minimal surface effect.
+1-24-2025 - I added a link to my Paracord Screw Connector in the description, included a couple of new pictures, and disabled ironing in the print profiles, as I do not believe the extra print time is worth the minimal surface effect.